 1. Classic Buttered Corn

-After air frying, brush with melted butter and sprinkle with a little extra salt.
+After air frying, brush the corn with melted butter and add a little extra salt.

 Best for: